civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(4)** The description of B in paragraph (b) of the definition **FHSA carryforward** in subsection 146.6(1) of the Act is replaced by the following:

-    is the amount determined in paragraph (a) of the definition annual FHSA limit for the preceding taxation year **plus the total of all contributions made to a FHSA in the preceding taxation year by the taxpayer after the taxpayer's first qualifying withdrawal from a FHSA**, and
+    is the amount determined in paragraph (a) of the definition annual FHSA limit for the preceding taxation year plus the total of all contributions made to a FHSA in the preceding taxation year by the taxpayer after the taxpayer's first qualifying withdrawal from a FHSA, and

   **(5)** Subsection 146.6(1) of the Act is amended by adding the following in alphabetical order: